FaceFX/FaceFX-UE4/Documentation/BlueprintNodes.md

 Blueprint Nodes
 ===============

-The FaceFX UE4 Plugin provides serveral Blueprint nodes, which are described here.
+The FaceFX UE4 Plugin provides several Blueprint nodes, which are described here.

 All FaceFX Blueprint nodes require a **FaceFX Component** to be wired to their respective **Target** slots.
 The FaceFX Setup Blueprint node requires the **Skel Mesh Comp** slot to be wired with the **Skeletal Mesh Component** to animate.
 The **Skel Mesh Comp** is optional for the other FaceFX Blueprint nodes (this is so a single Blueprint can drive multiple FaceFX characters).
 If it is not supplied, the first one found is used.